CM points on Shimura curves via QM-equivariant isogeny volcanoes: Introduction

 \subsection{Acknowledgments}

-We thank Pete L. Clark for initially suggesting this project and for innumerable helpful conversations, and also thank Dino Lorenzini, Oana Padurariu, Ciaran Schembri and John Voight for helpful comments and encouragement.
-We would also like to thank the Simons Foundation for access to the Magma computational algebra system, with which all described computations in this paper were performed. as well as the Georgia Advanced Computing Resource Center at the University of Georgia for access to the high-performance computing cluster, which we used for various computations described in \S \ref{least-degrees-section}.
+We thank Pete L. Clark for initially suggesting this project, which served as the author's main Ph.D. thesis work.
+We are very grateful for Clark's excellent advising, and for innumerable helpful conversations.
+We also thank Dino Lorenzini, Oana Padurariu, Ciaran Schembri and John Voight for helpful comments and encouragement.
+Much gratitude goes as well to the anonymous referee for a careful reading of, and detailed feedback on, earlier versions of this work.
+This feedback led to many expository and mathematical improvements, including a strengthening of our results on sporadic points.

+We would also like to thank the Simons Foundation for access to the \cite{Magma} computational algebra system, with which all computations described in this paper were performed, as well as the Georgia Advanced Computing Resource Center at the University of Georgia for access to the high-performance computing cluster, which we used for various computations described in \S \ref{least-degrees-section}.
 Partial support for the author was provided by the Research and Training Group grant DMS-1344994 funded by the National Science Foundation.